intell-sci-comput/PTS/README.md

 conda create -n PSRN python=3.8 pytorch pytorch-cuda=12.1 -c pytorch -c nvidia
 ```

-_Note: Adjust the `cudatoolkit` version as necessary based on your GPU's CUDA compatibility._
+_Note: Adjust the `pytorch-cuda` version as necessary based on your GPU's CUDA compatibility._

 ### Step 2: Install Other Dependencies Using Pip